cazbacelar/fullstackopen/part2/phonebook/README.md

 ## Exercises 2.6-2.10

-Key things I learned from these exercises:
+Important things I learned from these exercises:

 - Get/edit the value of an input tag
   - This is done by defining a new state to the component that will controll the input element